buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 This section should be removed before publication as an RFC.

-There are two known implementations of the ULA known-local preference mechanism.
+There are two known implementations of the ULA known-local precedence mechanism.
 The first implementation was created by Lorenzo Colitti at Google as a prototype solution, with public code available for reference on their android platform available to the public {{ANDROID}}.
-It was last updated in April of 2024, and does not include the capability to listen for RIO/PIO changes, but does support adding the ULA prefix learned on the interface to the known-local preference.
+It was last updated in April of 2024, and does not include the capability to listen for RIO/PIO changes, but does support adding the ULA prefix learned on the interface to the known-local precedence.

 The second implementation was written by Jeremy Duncan at Tachyon Dynamics and made available as open source, reference prototype code available {{RAIO-ULA-PY}}.
 This implementation includes a full implementation written in python, including the capability to listen to RIO and PIO on the wire and adjust ULA known-local prefixes as needed.
 It was last updated in May of 2024.

 # Security Considerations

-There are no direct security considerations in this document.

-The mixed preference for IPv6 over IPv4 from the default policy table in RF 6724 represents a potential security issue, given an operator may expect ULAs to be used when in practice RFC1918 addresses are used instead.
+The mixed precedence for IPv6 over IPv4 from the default policy table in RF 6724 represents a potential security issue, given an operator may expect ULAs to be used when in practice RFC1918 addresses are used instead.

 The requirements of RFC4193, stated earlier in this document, should be followed for optimal behavior.